iris-contrib/examples/README.md

 To read the Iris documentation please navigate to [the documentation](https://iris-go.com/docs) instead.

-> Examples are tested using Windows 11, Ubuntu 23.04 LTS, macOS 13 Ventura with [Microsoft's Visual Studio Code](https://code.visualstudio.com/) and built using the [Go 1.21.0](https://go.dev/dl/).
+> Examples are tested using Windows 11, Ubuntu 23.04 LTS, macOS 14 Sonoma with [Microsoft's Visual Studio Code](https://code.visualstudio.com/) and built using the [Go 1.21.3](https://go.dev/dl/).

 # Table of Contents